pudly/schmopera-hugo/content/articles/5-ways-being-a-background-actor-helps-your-singing.md

 lastmod = "2018-10-11T20:11:00-04:00"
 preamble = "Day jobs: A good one keeps you fed and sheltered while you grow towards doing what you love full time.
 A bad one drains time and energy from your artistic life.\n\nBackground acting (AKA working as an \"extra\" on a television or film set), with few barriers to entry and mostly single-day commitments, could be a good way to fill gaps between gigs.
-Approach it constructively and you can hone your craft while earning a (mostly) quick buck." publishDate = "2018-10-11T20:11:00-04:00" short_description = "Background acting (AKA working as an \"extra\" on a television or film set), with few barriers to entry and mostly single-day commitments, could be a good way to fill gaps between gigs.
+Approach it constructively and you can hone your craft while earning a (mostly) quick buck." publishDate = "2018-10-11T20:11:00-04:00" short_description = "Background acting (AKA working as an &quot;extra&quot; on a television or film set), with few barriers to entry and mostly single-day commitments, could be a good way to fill gaps between gigs.
 Approach it constructively and you can hone your craft while earning a (mostly) quick buck." slug = "5-ways-being-a-background-actor-helps-your-singing" title = "5 ways being a background actor helps your singing"
 +++